google/knative-gcp/docs/install/authentication-mechanisms-gcp.md

   permission to the Controller.
 As an example, if you followed the instructions above, then any user that can make a Knative-GCP source or Channel (e.g.
-  `CloudAuditLogsSource`, `CloudPubSubSource`, etc.) can cause the Kubernetes Service Account `default-cre-dataplane` to be created.
+  `CloudAuditLogsSource`, `CloudPubSubSource`, etc.) can cause the Kubernetes Service Account `sources` to be created.
 If they can also create Pods in that namespace, then they can make a Pod that uses the Google Service Account `events-sources-gsa` credentials.